peasant98/peasant98/README.md

 ## Hi!

-I'm Matt (司马修), and I'm a software engineer at Microsoft and robotics researcher.
+I'm Matt (司马修), and I'm a robotics researcher at Stanford University.

 - :robot: During my undergrad at the University of Colorado Boulder, I worked in the [HIRO](https://hiro-group.ronc.one) group as an undergraduate researcher, advised by Professor [Alessandro Roncone](https://alessandro.ronc.one/).
 I was also a researcher in the [SBS](https://www.colorado.edu/lab/sbs) lab, advised by Professor [Wangda Zuo](https://www.colorado.edu/ceae/wangda-zuo).
 Along the way, I interned a couple of times at Microsoft.
 - 🌱 My research involves enabling perception and autonomy for physical human-robot interaction.
 On the side, I work on leveraging machine learning as applied to building energy modeling.